PEOPLES REPUBLIC OF CHINA 2012

 Just south of Shanghai and a busy city with 21 million people.
 Much of the rich collection of buildings in Hangzhou is gathered around lovely West Lake, a six-kilometre-square stretch of water in the heart of the old city, which is surrounded by numerous hills, pagodas, and temples.
 Divided into five distinct sections by man-made causeways dating back as far as the 11th century, a marvellous area to explore on foot as you cross from one stretch of water to the next, only to be met with another cluster of fine old buildings

 This old city is home to the Mausoleum of light.
-(Northern Imperial Tomb) it’s included on the UNESCO World Heritage Site’s list of Imperial Tombs of the Ming and Qing Dynasties. a combination of traditionally arranged Chinese burial sites and castle-like buildings of the early Qing period.
+(Northern Imperial Tomb) It’s included on the UNESCO World Heritage Site’s list of Imperial Tombs of the Ming and Qing Dynasties.
+It is a combination of traditionally arranged Chinese burial sites and castle-like buildings of the early Qing period.
 Buried here in a vast site covering more than 180,000 square meters that took eight years to complete is Emperor Huang Taiji.

 ZHANGJIAJIE NATIONAL FOREST

-The town is a well-known city that is famous for its grand mountain-view, serenity lake-view, steep valley-view and peaceful old town-view multi-ranged scenery, and anyone interested in ancient people groups and their customs.
+The town is a well-known city that is famous for its grand mountain view, serenity lake view, steep valley view and peaceful old town view, multi ranged scenery, and anyone interested in ancient people groups and their customs.
 60 km north of Lijiang is one of the deepest valleys in China, it is called the Tiger Leaping Gorge.

-It is here where we entered China from Mongolia (Mongolian town is called Zamyn Uud) For Chinese standards Erenhot is a small town with just 100000 inhabitants.
-Typical border town it is a rail port city and the largest hub for cross border trade between Mongolia and China.
+It is here where we entered China from Mongolia (Mongolian town is called Zamyn Uud).
+For Chinese standards Erenhot is a small town with just 100000 inhabitants.
+Typical border town, it is a rail port city and the largest hub for cross border trade between Mongolia and China.
 When authorities opened the town up in 1992 to international trade, Erenhot underwent a transformation growing from 8,000 people then to an estimated 100,000 people including migrant workers.
 Erenhot is also a stop on the Trans Mongolia Railway.
 Once you enter China the rough dirt road becomes a superb highway.
 (CHINA NATIONAL HIGHWAY 208)

 The town of Datong is known for its Hanging Monastery, built on a cliff 100 meters above the ground. the Hanging Temple is one of the main tourist attractions and historical sites in the Datong area.
-(65km north west of Datong) Built more than 1,500 years ago, this temple is notable not only for its location on a sheer cliff but also because it is the only existing temple with the combination of three Chinese traditional religions: Buddhism Taoism and Confucianism.
+(65km north west of Datong).
+Built more than 1,500 years ago, this temple is notable not only for its location on a sheer cliff but also because it is the only existing temple with the combination of three Chinese traditional religions: Buddhism Taoism and Confucianism.
 The structure is kept in place with oak crossbeams fitted into holes chiselled into the cliffs.
 The main supportive structure is hidden inside the bedrock.
 The monastery is located in the small canyon basin, and the body of the building hangs from the middle of the cliff under the prominent summit, protecting the temple from rain erosion and sunlight.
 Coupled with the repair of the dynasties, the colour tattoo in the temple is relatively well preserved.